 When I first bought my son a snorkel set, I think I probably just picked up the first set I saw when I was out shopping.
-While this worked fine for a while, it became obvious that I needed to shop around a little bit to find a better kids snorkel set.
+While this worked fine for a while, it became obvious that I needed to shop around a little bit to find a better snorkel set for kids.

 Kids snorkel set for toddlers and preschool kids

 If you have a toddler or a preschool aged child interested in snorkeling, then it can be a bit harder to find a kids snorkel set that will fit them correctly.
 It’s also not easy to get kids that age to understand how to properly bite down on a mouthpiece and breathe through the tube.

 Instead, it might be better to go for a full face snorkel.
 These have been controversial in the past due to accidents; there have been concerns over CO² build up in the masks and lack of oxygen.

 In my opinion, these masks are safe as long as they’re only used for a short period of time, and the child using them is observed constantly to make sure they’re OK.

 Toddlers and preschool kids probably aren’t going to have a particularly long attention span when it comes to snorkeling anyway, plus they’re obviously not going to be left unattended, so I feel comfortable recommending them but I would also suggest doing your own research.

 Harrison was seven years old when he started snorkeling, and is about average size.
 The set we bought for him was this WACOOL kids snorkel set, which comes with an anti fog mask.
 The strap on the mask is adjustable for a nice tight fit, and the silicone mouth guard worked perfectly for a child’s mouth.